CHERRY WOOD ADVENTURES

 Bookings are taken in blocks of three sessions.
 There are six blocks in a year.

-A block is £27 per child, (£30 from September 2025,) non-refundable if you can't make it.
+A block is £30 per child, non-refundable if you can't make it.

 We provide hot and cold drinks, but bring a snack if you like.
 We quite often light the campfire!